IQSS/dataverse/doc/sphinx-guides/source/api/client-libraries.rst

 https://github.com/libis/dataverse_api is a Ruby gem for Dataverse APIs.
 It is registered as a library on Rubygems (https://rubygems.org/search?query=dataverse).

 The gem is created and maintained by the LIBIS team (https://www.libis.be) at the University of Leuven (https://www.kuleuven.be).

+Go
+--
+https://github.com/libis/rdm-dataverse-go-api is go API library that can be used in your project by simply adding it in the `go.mod` file as `github.com/libis/rdm-dataverse-go-api` dependency.
+See also the GitHub page for more detail and usage examples.